DSV Limiting Factor: Sale

+Expeditions as DSV Limiting Factor

 Five Deeps Expedition

 In 2018, Victor Vescovo launched the Five Deeps Expedition, with the objective of visiting the deepest points of all five of the world's oceans, and mapping the vicinity, by the end of September 2019.
 This expedition was filmed in the documentary television series Expedition Deep Ocean.
 This objective was achieved one month ahead of schedule, and the expedition's team carried out biological samplings and depth confirmations at each location.
-Besides the deepest points of the five world oceans, the expedition also made dives in the Horizon Deep and the Sirena Deep, and mapped the Diamantina Fracture Zone.
+Besides the deepest points of the five world oceans, the expedition also made dives in the Horizon Deep and the Sirena Deep, and mapped the Diamantina fracture zone.

 In December 2018, the Limiting Factor became the first piloted vessel to reach the deepest point of the Atlantic Ocean, 8,376 m below the ocean surface to the bottom of the Puerto Rico Trench, an area subsequently referred to by world media as Brownson Deep.

-On 4 February 2019, Vescovo piloted Limiting Factor to the bottom of the South Sandwich Trench, the deepest part of the Southern Ocean, becoming the first perso and first vessel to reach that point.
+On 4 February 2019, Vescovo piloted Limiting Factor to the bottom of the South Sandwich Trench, the deepest part of the Southern Ocean, becoming the first person and first vessel to reach that point.
 In preparation for this dive, the expedition used a Kongsberg EM124 multibeam sonar system for accurate mapping of the trench.

 On 16 April 2019, Vescovo piloted Limiting Factor to the bottom of the Sunda Trench south of Bali, Indonesia, reaching the deepest point of the Indian Ocean.
-The team reported sightings of what they believed to be species new to science, including a hadal snailfish and a gelatinous organism believed to be a stalked ascidian.
+The team reported sightings of what they believed to be previously unknown species, including a hadal snailfish and a gelatinous organism believed to be a stalked ascidian.
 The same dive was later undertaken by Patrick Lahey, President of Triton Submarines, and the expedition's chief scientist, Dr. Alan Jamieson.
 This dive was organised subsequent to the scanning of the Diamantina Fracture Zone using multibeam sonar, confirming that the Sunda Trench was deeper and settling the debate about where the deepest point in the Indian Ocean is.

+On 28 April 2019, Vescovo descended nearly 11 km in Limiting Factor to the deepest place in the World – the Challenger Deep in the Pacific Ocean's Mariana Trench.
+On his first descent, he piloted the DSV Limiting Factor to a depth of 10,928 m, a world record by 16 m.

+This depth was corrected by postprocessing of the data from the DSV and the three lander units which were used to measure temperature, density and salinity profiles of the water column observed at the dive site, and estimated gravity gradient variations, water level, and atmospheric pressure, giving a corrected value of 10,935m(+-6m) at 11°22.3′, 142°35.3′E. The depth is calculated from acoustic altimeter profiles referenced to in-situ pressure.